Martin Olav Sabo Bridge

 The bridge was built by Hennepin County and transferred to the City of Minneapolis, which owns and maintains the bridge.

 The bridge was closed on February 20, 2012 when two of the cables that support the bridge fell due to cracks in their attachment points; additional significant cracks were subsequently found in two other support plates.
 The bridge, supported with temporary bracing, was reopened June 1, 2012.
 A summary report of the failure analysis released June 8, 2012 determined that unaccounted for wind-induced cable vibrations led to the failures of the attachment points.
 The bridge was again closed for repairs on September 23, 2012.
 Repairs were completed, and the bridge reopened, on November 19, 2012.

 Configuration

-The new bridge eliminates the need for bicyclists and pedestrians to cross busy Hiawatha Avenue with a stoplight at grade-level.
-Instead, the bridge brings them north one block, over the highway, and back south, introducing a new grade-level crossing of 28th Street East west of Hiawatha.
-Users are still able to use the at-grade Hiawatha crossing after completion.
+The bridge eliminates the need for bicyclists and pedestrians to cross busy Hiawatha Avenue with a stoplight at grade-level.
+Instead, the bridge rises one block north, over the highway, and back south, to a grade-level crossing of 28th Street East just west of Hiawatha.
+There is also an at-grade crossing at Hiawatha.